PerimeterX/perimeterx-php-sdk/README.md

 - cookie_key
 - auth_token

 All parameters are obtainable via the PerimeterX Portal.
-(Applications page)
+(Applications and Policies pages)

 #### <a name="blocking-score"></a> Changing the Minimum Score for Blocking